 Early Communication and Demonstration

 Early communication plays a crucial role in reducing stress and anxiety among students.
-As Muhammed highlighted, “Early communications help a lot.
+As Hafiz highlighted, “Early communications help a lot.
 If tutors demonstrate how to submit assessments and communicate the importance of early submission, it helps students reduce their mental pressure.”
 By proactively showing students how to use these platforms, educators can give them time to familiarise themselves with the tools, which in turn builds their confidence.

 Timing of Support Sessions

-Muhammed also suggested moving support sessions to around three weeks before the deadline.
+Hafiz also suggested moving support sessions to around three weeks before the deadline.
 “Personally, I think if we can move that to around three weeks, it might help and motivate students to start the assessment early,” he proposed.
 This shift could encourage students to organise their time better and reduce the common last-minute rush, providing more space to focus on the quality of their work.

 Creating Demo Videos

 In addition to live demonstrations, Alfred provided students with video tutorials that guided them through the submission process.
 This approach allowed students to practice at their own pace.
-“The demo link left by Alfred gave us the chance to try beforehand and understand how the app works,” Muhammed remarked.
+“The demo link left by Alfred gave us the chance to try beforehand and understand how the app works,” Hafiz remarked.
 Such resources can significantly enhance students’ comfort with digital tools, especially when included with assessment briefs or accessible via the course platform.

 Encouraging Staff to Follow Suit

 Alfred’s success in supporting students serves as a model for other staff looking to improve their students’ digital skills.
 By offering practical, hands-on guidance, tutors can reduce student anxiety and ensure that technical issues do not become barriers to academic success.
-Muhammed’s feedback highlights how impactful these interventions can be.
+Hafiz’s feedback highlights how impactful these interventions can be.

 Supporting Data and Institutional Strategies